… and you STILL think you can speak French ? Learning a language.

 I think almost all expat families throw local words in to what they are saying.
 Both my husband and I do this regularly.
 I have only ever bought light-bulbs in France and so I always say “ampoules” and my husband tends to always say je ne sais pas rather than “I don’t know”.
 That kind of thing.
 Lots of them.

 And there are some words that, of course, are simply better in French.
 Faire le point is one of them.
-To make the point.
-But in French is covers a wider range of things, whereas in English it touches on the aggressive.
+To make a point.
+But in French it covers a wider range of things, whereas in English it touches on the aggressive.
 Another one I like is il ne faut pas exagerer – one must not exaggerate.
 But although in French it means don’t exaggerate, of course, it is also “don’t keep going on” or “don’t make such a fuss” or “don’t behave in such-&-such way”.

 FYI and just as they pop in to my head (accents missing):-